harrisoncramer/nvim/README.md

+# Neovim Configuration

 ![The editor with tmux enabled](/screenshot.png?raw=true)

 # Quickstart

 1. `git clone https://github.com/harrisoncramer/neovim-settings.git ~/.config/nvim`
+2. `:PackerSync`

-2. `:PackerSync` (You will see errors on initial startup–this is to be expected, because we don't have the plugins installed yet.
-You may need to run PackerSync a couple of times).
+You will see errors on initial startup–this is to be expected, because we don't have the plugins installed yet.
+You may need to run PackerSync a couple of times.

 # About